 That being said, it is still very possible that someone may also have a sensitivity to white gold.
 It’s worth noting that even though white gold is considered hypoallergenic, it is not completely free of allergens.

-If you know that you have sensitive skin or are prone to allergies, it’s always best to consult with a dermatologist or a jeweler before buying gold jewelry of any kind.
+If you have sensitive skin or are prone to allergies, it’s always best to consult with a dermatologist or a jeweler before buying gold jewelry of any kind.
+Especially when deciding on an everyday piece of jewelry- it’s best to make sure you’ll be comfortable!

+As we know, the color of these two metals is their key difference.
 In general, yellow gold tends to compliment warm skin tones beautifully.
 Yellow gold will bring out the warmth of yellow, olive, or medium-dark skin tones, creating a radiant glow.

 White gold, on the other hand, tends to compliment cool skin tones well.
 White gold can give you a fresh and vibrant look if you have slightly paler skin with pink or red undertones.